 Last night, I finished organizing books that Audrey got from her birthday.
 I invest in this high quality book shelf from ECR 4 Kids.
 I love to showcase more books for my early reader at home so a five tier book shelf wins.
 It displays different sizes of books and also sturdy enough for my daughter who loves to step on it like a ladder while looking at the window when I ask her “Whats the weather today?” during our morning circle time.

 4. Choose a simple easy to view storage system for small learning materials.

-I found this clear rectangular case at Daiso when I’m still at the Bay Area (SF) and I regret that I did not buy more of these.
-It perfectly fits a three part card with the objects then I place the other cards on top of it using a rubber.
+I found this clear rectangular case at Daiso when we’re still at the Bay Area (SF) and I regret that I did not buy more of these.
+This perfectly fits a three-part card with the objects then I place the other cards on top of it using a rubber.
 It’s easy to view what’s inside with an instant label!

-5. Display learning manuals & books in an easy to see and reach shelving unit.
+5. Display learning manuals and books in an easy to see and reach shelving unit.

 I like my guide books handy when I need to take a quick look for a specific quotes and words from Dr. Maria Montessori.